ipfs/distributed-wikipedia-mirror/README.md

 ### (Goal 2) Fully Read-Write Wikipedia on IPFS

 The long term goal is to get the full-fledged read-write Wikipedia to work on top of IPFS.
-This is much more difficult because for a read-write application like Wikipedia to leverage the distributed nature of IPFS, we need to change the how the applications write data.
-A read-write wikipedia on IPFS would allow it to be completely decentralized and an extremely difficult to censor operation.
+This is much more difficult because for a read-write application like Wikipedia to leverage the distributed nature of IPFS, we need to change how the applications write data.
+A read-write wikipedia on IPFS would allow it to be completely decentralized, and create an extremely difficult to censor operation.
 In addition to all the benefits of the static version above, the users of a read-write Wikipedia on IPFS could write content from anywhere and publish it, even without being directly connected to any wikipedia.org servers.
 There would be automatic version control and version history archiving.
 We could allow people to view, edit, and publish in completely encrypted contexts, which is important to people in highly repressive regions of the world.

 A full read-write version (2) would require a strong collaboration with Wikipedia.org itself, and finishing work on important dynamic content challenges -- we are working on all the technology (2) needs, but it's not ready for prime-time yet.
 We will update when it is.